 Example methodology for the quantification of immunofluorescence detection of callose in sectioned floral tissues.
-Wheat palea tissue infected with WT F. graminearum at 5dpi and immuno-labelled for callose, with the secondary antibody conjugated to the fluorophore Alexa Fluor-488. (a) the RGB channel for the emission spectra 510nm- 530nm to detect callose (magenta). β-1,3-glucans in the fungal cell wall have cross-reactivity with the anti-callose antibody. (b) RGB images are converted into binary masks for measurement of particles. (c) Using the Analyse Particles tool in Fiji, particles are counted between 2-19 pixel units in size.
+Wheat palea tissue infected with the wildtype PH-1 strain of F. graminearum at 5dpi and immuno-labelled for callose, with the secondary antibody conjugated to the fluorophore Alexa Fluor-488. (a) the RGB channel for the emission spectra 510nm- 530nm to detect callose (magenta). β-1,3-glucans in the fungal cell wall have cross-reactivity with the anti-callose antibody. (b) RGB images are converted into binary masks for measurement of particles. (c) Using the Analyse Particles tool in Fiji, particles are counted between 2-19 pixel units in size.
 This reduces counts due to noise (1 pixel in size) but eliminates pixels attributed to β-1,3-glucans in the fungal cell wall.